mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

 The message file
 ----------------

-Let us create a message file to transfer inspirational quotes.
+Let us create a message file to transfer inspirational quotes between Nodes.
 For example, the one below.

 .. epigraph::